LewisOrton/ForestPack-XML-Importer-for-Houdini/README.md

-# Forest Pack XML Importer for Houdini
+# ForestPack XML Importer for Houdini

-This repository provides two small utilities (Python SOP + VEX snippets) to help bring **Forest Pack Pro** scatter data (from 3ds Max) into Houdini for further look-dev, lighting, or simulation work.
+This repository provides two small utilities (Python SOP + VEX snippets) to help bring **ForestPack** scatter data (from 3ds Max) into Houdini for further look-dev, lighting, or simulation work.

 ---